pdigiglio/LCA/README.md

 Data analysis
 ---------

-In the .cc some functions such as 'media()' are defined, that allows to calculate mean and Standard Deviation of Mean (SDM).
+In the .cc some functions such as `Reticolo::media()` are defined, that allows to calculate mean and Standard Deviation of Mean (SDM).
 However, the file *analisi.cc* contains tools for binning data obtained from "reticolo_2d" in cluster of variable size d and study them as function of d.